smarie/python-pytest-harvest/docs/index.md

  - how to store and retrieve fixtures
  - and how to store and retrieve applicative results

 We can create a synthesis table containing all information available.
 This is very easy: instead of calling `get_session_synthesis_dct` with no parameters, give it your `store` object.
 Since we want to create a table, we will use the `flatten` and `flatten_more` options so that the result does not contain nested dictionaries for the parameters, fixtures, and result bags.
-Finally we decide that we want the durations expressed in ms (pytest measures them in seconds by default, using the time method - see opened discussion [here](https://github.com/pytest-dev/pytest/issues/4391)).
+Finally we decide that we want the durations expressed in ms (pytest measures them in seconds by default).

 ```python
 # retrieve the synthesis, merged with the fixture store